St. Joseph Wrongful Death Lawyer

 If no spouse, children, grandchildren, or parents survive, then siblings or their descendants

-Our attorneys can help determine who in your family has the legal right to file the claim and guide you through every step of the process.
+Our St. Joseph wrongful death lawyers can help determine who in your family has the legal right to file the claim and guide you through every step of the process.

 Types of Compensation in a Wrongful Death Case